jump to navigation

 trackback

 I walk up to the grandmotherly office manager and explain that I have a 9:30 new patient appointment.
-Betty finds my file on the computer, making last-minute adjustments before checking me in.
+Betty finds my file on the computer and makes last-minute adjustments before checking me in.
 She looks up and asks,

 “Are you married or single?”